Producers: Dil Raju, Anil Sunkara, and Mahesh Babu

 Nonetheless, the main reason to watch this movie is Superstar Mahesh Babu.
 He roars back with an all around energetic performance and carries this movie from start to finish.
 There is not a single subtle moment in his performance and each and every scene allows him to be free and give varied expressions and different dialogue delivery.

-Overall, Sarileru Neekevvaru is a Mass Mahesh Babu feast is arguably one of the best movies in Mahesh Babu's career.
+Overall, Sarileru Neekevvaru is a Mass Mahesh Babu feast.
 Anil Ravipudi has fully utilized his opportunity to showcase Mahesh how his fans and the audience wants to see him as and deliver an excellent commercial entertainer.
 This movie is a slap to all the haters who said Mahesh cannot act or dance because it's literally his dandayaatra from start to finish.

 This movie is a feast for fans but also is a worth for general audience to see the Superstar at his best.
 Ee Sankranthi ki Box Office mogudu vachadu.
 Bomma dadarillipoyindi.
 Go and Watch It!!